laasya2005/Snake-Eating-Game/README.md

 # Snake-Eating-Game
-The definitive Snake Eating game.
+The Definitive Snake Eating game.
 Made with pygame 🐍.